-You also might want to consider buying hurricane insurance.
+You also might want to consider buying hurricane or travel insurance.
 Typically, if your trip is canceled or interrupted due to a storm, you can be refunded up to the limit of coverage.
-Note that in most cases, insurance must be purchased more than 24 hours before a hurricane is named.
-Also, most hotels and airlines will offer refunds or a rescheduled itinerary if a hurricane interrupts your planned vacation.
+Note that in most cases, insurance must be purchased more than 24 hours before a hurricane is named, so you can't purchase the insurance once you realize a storm is already on its way.

-How Can I Stay on Top of Hurricane Warnings?
+Stay on Top of Storm Warnings

 If you're traveling to North Carolina, South Carolina, or any other hurricane-prone destination, download the Hurricane app from the American Red Cross for storm updates and a slew of helpful features.
 You can also follow weather updates from The Weather Channel, Accuweather, and NOAA (National Oceanic and Atmospheric Administration), among others.